-Heavy investment into state-of-the-art machinery has enabled PPE Supplies Direct to offer a wide range of customising techniques at a very competitive price.
+Heavy investment into state-of-the-art machinery has enabled us to offer you a wide range of customising techniques at a very competitive price.
 However, each technique has it’s own limitations as we will explain below.
 Our expert production team will always support you with choosing the right type of customisation to suit your needs.
 If you want to learn more about it, this is a brief guide to help you better understand the processes.

 One of the main advantages of embroidery is durability.
 A quality embroidered design is very hard wearing and is designed to stand heavy laundering on high temperatures with colours that won’t fade.
 It is more common for the garment to wear out before the embroidered image does.
 The design won’t be ruined by common wear and tear as the stitching is tough and hard-wearing.